Mask of the Dragon

 Mask of the Dragon is a 1951 American mystery thriller film directed by Sam Newfield and starring Richard Travis, Sheila Ryan and Michael Whalen.
 It was released by the independent company Lippert Pictures.
-The film's sets were designed by the art director Harry Reif.
-Part of it was set in a television studio, which was considered novel at the time.

 Plot

 An American army officer in South Korea agrees to deliver a jade dragon statuette to an address in Los Angeles.
-He is murdered soon after arriving in the city and his friend private detective Phil Ramsey takes up the investigation with the assistance of his girlfriend Ginny.
+He is murdered soon after arriving in the city and his friend, private detective Phil Ramsey, investigates with the assistance of his girlfriend Ginny.